 - Many component choices and options are available.

-- Hitch styles – you choose, of course, though we show an adjustable channel style.
+- Hitch styles – you choose, of course, and we explain.

 - Jacks – Plans show some common options and give structure to mount them – for the tongue, and for rear loading.